OpenBB-finance/OpenBB/website/content/platform/usage/basics/index.md

 ## Navigation

-The layout of the OpenBB SDK is similar to the menus in the OpenBB Terminal, with each one represented as a module.
+The layout of the OpenBB Platform is similar to the menus in the OpenBB Terminal, with each one represented as a module.
 Instead of a `/` in the path, it is `.`.
 For example, `openbb.stocks.gov` is the Government sub-module of `stocks`.

 ![Navigation](https://github.com/OpenBB-finance/OpenBBTerminal/assets/85772166/ad3617fe-b84c-4bbd-9139-2563702849ba)